8-Hour Shifts vs. 12-Hour Shifts:

 A shift schedule’s effect on health and social issues will vary considerably based on individual differences, which is why it’s important to consider the characteristics of each worker population during schedule selection.

 Worker satisfaction.
 Studies overwhelmingly agree that the way an operation implements a shift schedule has a substantial impact on the employees’ acceptance of it.
-Employee participation and sense of control is crucial to their satisfaction with and attitude toward a new schedule.
+Employee participation and sense of control is crucial to their satisfaction with and attitude toward a new schedule (click here to read white paper on "Shift Scheduling & Employee Involvement").

 Facilities in various industries reported positive results when employees participated in negotiating changes such as shift start and end times, provision of an extra break during 12-hour shifts, and improved meal facilities at night.
 At one plant in which the schedule was imposed with no employee input, worker reactions were so negative that the old schedule had to be reinstated.